PY-Psychology

 Objective personality assessment, primarily focusing on Minnesota Multiphasic Personality Inventory.

-Review of cognitive behavioral theory and methods with emphasis on empirically validated individual and group, including brief, interventions.
+Theory and methods of cognitive and behavioral therapy with emphasis on empirically validated individual and group interventions.

 PY 770.
 Survey of Psychotherapeutic Methods.
 3 Hours.